-OVERGROWN (89,000 words) is an upmarket, supernatural-leaning, coming-of-age story steeped in 1979 suburban Americana.
-It is the tale of three best friends—Booie, Mary, and Rhonda—all turning thirteen in September, 1979, where sexuality, and the truth behind a crime of passion from twenty years before, dot their landscape like well-hidden land mines.
-Think Megan Abbott's THE END OF EVERYTHING meets Stephen King's THE BODY (this novel is going through revisions).
+OVERGROWN (89,000 words) is an adult coming-of-age, literary gothic horror story steeped in 1979 suburban Americana.
+It's the tale of three best friends—Booie, Mary, and Rhonda—all turning thirteen in September, 1979, where sexuality, and the truth behind a crime of passion from twenty years before, dot their landscape like well-hidden land mines.

 Going Dutch is a comedy about the televised fall and rise of swashbuckling weatherman, Dutch Driesen, whose late-1970s heyday was cut drastically short by betrayal.
 Dutch’s long and riotous road back to weatherman glory will lead him to reconnect with his estranged daughter, Steve, as they journey to tiny Trippingham, WA in search of redemption.

 Den Otäcka Amerikanen (The Horrible American) in Swedish.
 Mariska—dual citizen of the US and Sweden—returns to her childhood sanctuary in Sweden after being chewed up and spit out by a Hollywood that has found her obsolete at the age of 35.
 Will she find herself at home again?
 Or does she, truly, belong nowhere?